NeilSinclair/prompt_workshop/ms_copilot/ms_copilot4.md

 *You can use MS Copilot to help Co-create Content*

-Open a new document and get Copilot to help you generate content
+Open a new document and get Copilot to help you generate content.

-**User message:** ...
+**User message:** Our R&D team has just developed a new battery that lasts 24 hours and charges in 5 minutes.
+Can you help me to come up with a press release for this?

 ---------